Global Legal Studies LLB Honours

 In seminars and workshops, you'll discuss legal issues.
 You'll work through problem questions or debates regarding the effectiveness, desirability or clarity of law in a particular area in small groups.
 Discussions will be wide-ranging, such as:

-- the ways in which the legal profession are adapting to changing cultural and ethical standards
+- the ways in which the legal profession are adapting to global practice of law

 To get the most out of these sessions you'll prepare individually.
 Independent study and research are central to the skills required of a law degree and in many of the professional careers desired by law graduates.
 The emphasis on the following skills are essential for excellent degree outcomes: